sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

 The Ramsey problem is a special case of the linear quadratic dynamic Stackelberg problem analyzed in XXXXXX.

-The idea is to construct a recursive representation of a Ramsey plan by taking as state variables Lagrange multipliers on implementability constraints that require the Ramsey planner to choose among competitive equilibrium allocations.
+The idea is to construct a recursive representation of a Ramsey plan by including among the state variables Lagrange multipliers on implementability constraints that require the Ramsey planner to choose among competitive equilibrium allocations.

 The motion through time of these Lagrange multipliers become components of a recursive representation of a history-dependent plan for taxes.

-For us, the key implementability conditions are for :math:`t \geq 0`.
+For us, the key implementability conditions are :eq:`ES_4` for :math:`t \geq 0`.

 Holding fixed :math:`\mu` and :math:`G_0`, the Lagrangian for the planning problem can be abbreviated as